 Note that the standard IEEE-SA cross reference style should be used in final sponsor ballots.

-In frame the switching can be achieved quite easily and quickly by editing the cross-reference style.
+In Frame the switching can be achieved quite easily and quickly by editing the cross-reference style.
 If a draft has multiple documents, the style needs to be made in one of them and then imported into the others.

 You can also have two blank documents each holding a different cross-reference style and then import (only) the cross reference formats from one of the two documents into all the book documents to effect a global switch.

+It is not possible to easily switch or customize cross-reference style in OpenOffice.
+Therefore, it is recommended to start with the official IEEE-SA style and stick to it throughout the life of the draft.

 Creating a redline